Cristian81Marius/el-proyecte-grande/README.md

 <h1>El Proyecte Grande Patient Management</h1>
 <p>This web application was created to manage patients according to their needs.
 It is composed of three parts: frontend, backend, and database.</p>

+<h2>Description</h2>
+<p>This web application manages patients, allowing them to have a personal profile for easy communication with other patients, doctors, or other support.
+Patients have a medical profile which can only be accessed by authorized medical personnel or personal guardians.
+The app also allows for multiple roles, with doctors being able to write prescriptions for patients.
+Additionally, there is a public discussion area for communication between patients and doctors.</p>
 <h2>Frontend</h2>
 <ul>
   <li>